basiouni-mostafa/mastermind-webapp/README.md

 ## Project Overview

-Click to play the game [here](https://mastermind-webapp-kst2.onrender.com/)
+Click to play the game [here](https://mastermind-webapp-kst2.onrender.com/) (Note: There may be a short wait time when accessing the game, as it is hosted on Render.com, which may put the app to sleep during periods of inactivity.)

 The Mastermind game webapp is a fun and engaging implementation of the classic game of Mastermind.
 It's built with Java and Spring Boot for the backend, MySQL for the database, and the frontend is designed with Thymeleaf, Bootstrap, and